sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 ```
 [POST] /api/v4/main-account/address
 ```
-Get deposit address of cryptocurrencies
+This endpoint retrieves a deposit address of the cryptocurrency.

 **Parameters:**